databricks/LearningSparkV2/chapter3/py/src/README.md

 ### How to run the code
-To run Python code for this chapter use:
+To run the Python code for this chapter use:

  * `spark-submit Example-3_6.py`
  * `spark-submit rows.py`